-Create a new FeatureSet with the base definitions:
+Create a FeatureSet with the base definitions:

-- name-The feature set name is a unique name within a project. - entities-Each feature set must be associated with one or more index column.
-When joining feature sets, the entity is used as the key column. - timestamp\key-(optional) Used for specifying the time field when joining by time. - engine-The processing engine type: - Spark - pandas - storey (some advanced functionalities are in the Beta state)
+- name The feature set name is a unique name within a project. - entities Each feature set must be associated with one or more index column.
+When joining feature sets, the key columns are determined by the the relations field if it exists, and otherwise by the entities. - timestamp\key (optional) Used for specifying the time field when joining by time. - engine The processing engine type: - Spark - pandas - storey.
+Default.
+(Some advanced functionalities are in the Beta state.) - label\column Name of the label column (the one holding the target (y) values). - relations (optional) Dictionary that indicates all of the relations between current feature set to other featuresets.
+It looks like: {"<my\column\name>":Entity, ...}.
+If the feature\set relations is None, the join is done based on feature\set entities.
+Relevant only for Dask and storey (local) engines.
+See more about joins in Using joins in an offline feature vector.